Redpanda Serverless now Generally Available

 Let's start by answering the second question.
 In our opinion, the aspects that you should consider to determine which Kafka web UI best suits your needs are those related to usability, security, observability, schema support, and maintainability.
 So, this article compares tools based on the following criteria:

-Regarding the web UIs available for Kafka, the most relevant today are UI for Apache Kafka, Conduktor, and Redpanda Console, so they will be the ones included in this comparison.
+Regarding the web UIs available for Kafka management, the most relevant today are UI for Apache Kafka, Conduktor, and Redpanda Console, so they will be the ones included in this comparison.
 Additionally, even though it is not a web UI tool, we'll also include Kafka Tools by LinkedIn (more on the reasoning behind that shortly).
 With that said, let's dig into the pros and cons of each of these tools.

 Kafka Tools by LinkedIn is an excellent choice for Kafka users.
 It offers a robust set of features that aid in managing and monitoring Kafka clusters.
 It's not a UI, though, so why is it included in this comparison?